 Dough Castle in Ireland’s County Clare

-Unusually, the castle’s ruined state has little to do with battles — it was built on sand at the confluence of the Inagh and Dealagh rivers and has collapsed several times during its existence.
+Unusually, the castle’s ruined state has little to do with battles.
+It was built on sand at the confluence of the Inagh and Dealagh rivers and has collapsed several times during its existence.

 It’s a bit curious that it was rebuilt on the same unstable ground!